Emergency School Closing

 NSSEO will follow these general guidelines when closing schools for winter-related incidents:

-• Schools will be closed if there is a forecasted sustained wind chill of -30 degrees fahrenheit or colder, or when the actual temperature is a sustained -15 degrees fahrenheit or colder between the travel times of 5:30 a.m. – 9:00 a.m. and/or 2:30 p.m. – 5:30 p.m.
+• Schools will be closed if there is a forecasted sustained wind chill of -30 degrees fahrenheit or colder or when the actual temperature is a sustained -15 degrees fahrenheit or colder between the travel times of 5:30 a.m. - 9:00 a.m. and/or 2:30 p.m. - 5:30 p.m.
 NSSEO will use forecasts provided by the National Weather Service.

-• For snow, ice, or other weather-related closings, NSSEO will monitor the current conditions, the forecasted conditions between the travel times listed above, the ability of our staff to plow parking lots and sidewalks, as well as the ability of local municipalities to plow and make streets passable.
-NSSEO will be in close contact with our transportation companies to assess their ability to safely run buses.
-In these situations, NSSEO will also be in contact with our member districts, appropriate local and state officials, and district representatives to make the most appropriate decision with the facts known at that respective time.
+• For snow, ice, or other weather-related closings, NSSEO will monitor the current conditions, confer with member districts as the group assesses the forecasted conditions between the travel times listed above, the ability of our staff to plow parking lots as well as the ability of local municipalities to plow and make streets passable.
+NSSEO will be in close contact with our transportation companies to assess their ability to safely run buses and operate the bus lift features..NSSEO will also be in contact with our member district leaders and appropriate community and district representatives to collaboratively determine the most appropriate decision based on the facts known at that respective time.

 • If school will be closed, NSSEO will make the notification by 5:30 a.m. the day of the closing knowing that you may need to arrange for childcare or other schedule changes.
 If we are able to make the determination the night before to close school – meaning the forecast undoubtedly warrants closure – we will attempt to notify you between 6:00 p.m. – 9:30 p.m.

 • Typically, we send out a telephone SchoolMessenger notice when closing school.
-NSSEO will also update its website, social media accounts (detailed above), and the Emergency Closing Center website (www.emergencyclosingcenter.com) as soon as a decision has been made.
+NSSEO will also update its website, social media accounts (detailed below), and the Emergency Closing Center website (www.emergencyclosingcenter.com) as soon as a decision has been made.

 • In the event the decision to close school is made after 9:30 p.m., we will not usually send out a telephone SchoolMessenger notice, as the system can sometimes take up to an hour or so to complete all calls.
 NSSEO will send out the telephone SchoolMessenger notice by 5:30 a.m. the following morning.